maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/README.md

 Overview

-There are two main scripts and two follow on scripts:
+There are two main scripts and two follow-on scripts:

 -   LSTM.py
 -   Transformer.py